hollyhudson/howto_guides/yubikey_ssh.md

 ssh-add -l
 ```

 If you see the key you just created (`cardno:` should be followed by the number printed on the back of your Yubikey), then everything worked.
-We can now export the public key and copy wherever we need it.
-Important point:  you can only export the key ONCE.
-So.. make copies, back them up, whatever you need to do.
+We can now export the public key and copy it wherever we need it.

 Ok, remember when I told to you take note of your key ID?
 We're going to use it now (don't type the brackets):